By News Team

 Highest scoring Superbowls

-While some Superbowls are cagey affairs, others have seen an eruption of points.
+While some Superbowls are cagey affairs, others have seen an eruption of points with some remarkable Superbowl results.
 We detail the five highest-scoring Superbowls of all time below.

 1: San Francisco 49ers 49-26 San Diego Chargers (1995) – 75 points